 Can you explain the differences between the various types of remote services and their CPT codes?

-We actually have an entire blog post that covers this topic in depth, which you can check out here.
+We actually have an entire blog post that covers this topic in depth.

 In the 2021 final rule, CMS seems to contradict its intent with G2061–G2063.
 At one point, CMS says it is finalizing 98970–98972 as replacements for the G-codes, but a few lines down it states PTs, OTs, and SLPs will be able to bill G2061–G2063.
 I cannot find the new CPT codes listed in our AMA files.
 Also, the G-codes are not listed as deleted CMS codes.
 Where can we find clarification that the G-codes are definitely being replaced by the CPT codes?